allanwupi/util/README.md

 Run `rollv` to print more information or `rollh` to get a histogram.

-TODO: figure out how to actually parse command-line arguments
+TODO: Figure out how to actually parse command-line arguments.